fbpic/fbpic/docs/source/install/install_local.rst

 Potential issues
 --------------------------------

-On Mac OSX, the package ``mpi4py`` can sometimes cause issues on Mac OSX.
+On Mac OSX, the package ``mpi4py`` can sometimes cause issues.
 If you observe that the code crashes with an MPI-related error, try installing ``mpi4py`` using MacPorts and ``pip``.
 To do so, first install `MacPorts <https://www.macports.org/>`_.
 Then execute the following commands: